Jingdezhen porcelain: Development of kiln technology

 The dragon kiln was the traditional form of kiln used in southern China.
 Also known as a climbing kiln, this type in its final development consisted of a tunnel-like flue built up a slope from a main firebox.
-Along the sides of the kiln subsidiary entrances for side-stoking enabled the whole structure to be heated, and allowing the later dragon kilns to exceed 50 metres in length without any substantial drop in temperature.
+Along the sides of the kiln subsidiary entrances for side-stoking enabled the whole structure to be heated, and allowing the later dragon kilns to exceed 50 m in length without any substantial drop in temperature.
 The draught created by the flow of hot air up the slope meant that the dragon kiln could be built without a chimney.

 This type of kiln was supplanted at Jingdezhen by a gourd-shaped kiln, with a large firing chamber at the front, connecting to a smaller chamber with a lower roof and a chimney.
 The gourd-shaped kiln could produce large quantities of porcelain, fired at very high temperatures.
 By blocking the kiln vents to restrict air flow to the fire a reducing atmosphere of hydrogen and carbon monoxide could be maintained, which was necessary for some glazes such as copper red.

 The gourd-shaped kiln was used throughout the fourteenth century; towards the end of the Ming period it was supplanted by the egg-shaped kiln or zhenyao kiln, shaped like half an egg on its side, with a firebox inside the kiln at the broad end and at the narrow end an arch communicating to a separate chimney.
-The chimney was built to a height of around 19 metres; the high chimney increased the draught through the kiln and thus reduced the timing of the firing cycle to around 36 hours.
+The chimney was built to a height of around 19 m; the high chimney increased the draught through the kiln and thus reduced the timing of the firing cycle to around 36 hours.

 Wares were placed inside stacked saggars on a floor of quartz sand; as the saggars protected their contents from direct flame both fuel and air could be introduced directly to the interior through vents, allowing temperature regulation throughout the kiln.
 Peepholes were used to observe the colour of flame, which changes according to the conditions and temperature.
 The hottest part of the kiln next to the firebox was used for crackle glazes; following inwards high-fired green and red glazes in a reducing atmosphere, then uncoloured, blue-glazed, and decorated ware at a moderate temperature, followed at the back by glazes to be fired at a lower temperature and turquoise-glazed ware in an oxidising atmosphere.